neuvector/docs/user/pages/15.releasenotes/01.5x/docs.md

 ### Release Notes for 5.x (Open Source Version)

+####Support for deployment on AWS ECS Deprecated
+Support for deployment on ECS is no longer provided.
+The allinone should still be able to be deployed on ECS, however, the documentation of the steps and settings is no longer supported.

 #### 5.0 'Tech Preview' January 2022
 ##### Enhancements
 + First release of an unsupported, 'tech-preview' version of NeuVector 5.0 open source version.